-A couple of weeks after graduation, Conor flew to Colorado where he worked as a hiking leader for a summer camp called Overland.
+A couple of weeks after graduation, Conor flew to Colorado where he worked as a hiking leader for Overland, a company offering summer programs around the world to middle and high school students.
 While spending six weeks with middle schoolers on day hikes, backcountry treks and rafting trips in the Rocky Mountains may sound easy, the job was tough.
 But he loved the challenge of guiding and teaching 13-year-olds things like how to poop properly in the woods.
 He led more rigorous trips the next summer in California, then worked for Overland full-time in their office in the Berkshires of Massachusetts.
 While handling logistics, marketing and sales, Conor also had the opportunity to bike across most of Europe and develop a new trip in Thailand.
-After three solid years, he felt the itch to move west again.
+After three years, he felt the itch to move west again.
 Following some independent travel to South America and Southeast Asia, he sold his pickup truck, bought a Subaru and drove to Colorado.
-Conor started working at Nat Hab in 2013 and now manages the company's programs in South America.
-In his spare time, he competes in triathlons and road races, volunteers for his alma mater and explores the mountains of Colorado on foot and on skis.
+He enjoys competing in off-road triathlons and road races as well as exploring the mountains of Colorado with his family and their dog, Echo.